sensu/sensu-docs/content/sensu-go/5.6/api/overview.md

 ### Filtering

-**ENTERPRISE ONLY**: API filtering in Sensu Go requires a Sensu Enterprise license.
-To activate your Sensu Enterprise license, see the [getting started guide][7].
+**ENTERPRISE ONLY**: API filtering in Sensu Go requires an enterprise license.
+To activate your enterprise license, see the [getting started guide][7].

 The Sensu API supports filtering for all GET endpoints that return an array.
 You can filter resources based on their labels with a label selector using the `labelSelector` query parameter and on certain pre-determined fields with a field selector using the `fieldSelector` query parameter.